Easy ways to reduce your carbon footprint

 It's been suggested that using mobile data is over twice as energy-intensive as WiFi.
 This difference in energy usage will be most marked when using your phone to download and stream films and other big files.

-If you're reading this using mobile data but there's the option to use free WiFi, this is a change you could make right now!
+And if you're reading this using mobile data but there's the option to use free WiFi, this is a change you could make right now!

 Keep electrical devices for as long as possible

 It can be a bad habit, both financially and environmentally, to buy new devices while your current ones still work.
-Electrical devices are incredibly energy-intensive to manufacture and dispose of, so it's best to make good use of the ones you own to reduce your carbon footprint.
+Electrical devices are incredibly energy-intensive to manufacture and dispose of.
+So, it's best to make good use of the ones you own to reduce your carbon footprint.

 Use an energy-saving plug